sayantan007pal/GoQuant-Trading-System/docs/design.md

 - Integrate regression training pipelines for slippage and maker/taker models.
 - Parameterize fee tier mapping with live exchange data.
 - Extend UI for multiple symbols and advanced settings.

+## Debug Toolbar

+During development, enable debug mode (`app.run(debug=True)`) to open the interactive Dash developer panel.
+See `docs/debugging.md` for instructions on using the Errors, Callbacks, and Requests tabs to diagnose issues and monitor callback performance.